yuhuang-cst/topwords/README.md

 ```

 ## Python
-If you are not familiar with C++, you can use the python wrapper directly.
+If you are not familiar with C++, you can use the Python wrapper.
 Simply run the setup script to install:

 ```
 python3 setup.py install